MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/overview.md

 To use Windows ML, you'll need a pre-trained machine learning model in the [Open Neural Network Exchange (ONNX)](https://onnx.ai) format.
 Windows ML supports the v1.0 release of the ONNX format, which allows developers to use models produced by different training frameworks.

+For a list of publicly available ONNX models, see [ONNX Models](https://github.com/onnx/models) on GitHub.

 To learn how to train an ONNX model with Visual Studio Tools for AI, see [Train a model](train-ai-model.md).

-For a list of publicly available ONNX models, see [ONNX Models](https://github.com/onnx/models) on GitHub.

 ### Convert existing models to ONNX

-ONNX models are already natively supported in many training frameworks, and there are converter tools for many frameworks and libraries.
+Many training frameworks already natively support ONNX models, and there are converter tools for many frameworks and libraries.
 To learn how to export from frameworks such as Caffe 2, PyTorch, CNTK, Chainer, and more, see [ONNX tutorials](https://github.com/onnx/tutorials) on GitHub.

-If you already have a pre-trained machine learning model from another framework, then you can use [WinMLTools](https://aka.ms/winmltools) to convert it to the ONNX format accepted by Windows ML.
+You can also use [WinMLTools](https://pypi.org/project/winmltools/) to convert trained machine learning model to the ONNX format accepted by Windows ML.
 WinMLTools supports conversion from these formats:

 - Core ML
 - Scikit-Learn
 - XGBoost
 - LibSVM

 To learn how to install and use WinMLTools, please see [Convert a model](conversion-samples.md).

 ### ONNX operators